Fuyuki0312/cnn-vs-resnet-digit-classification/README.md

 ## 1. Overview
-- Task: Comparing 4 models: a non-attention CNN model, a CNNtention model, a ResNet18 model from scratch and a pretrained ResNet18 model in handwritten digit classification (from 0 to 9)
+- Task: Comparing 4 models: a non-attention CNN model, a CNNtention model and a ResNet18 model from scratch in handwritten digit classification (from 0 to 9)
 - Model: Convolutional Neural Network (CNN)
 - Mechanism: Spatial Self-Attention (inspired by Transformer)